Legend of the Red Dragon: IGMs

 In-Game Modules (IGMs) are small software extensions written by third-party developers that add functionality to LORD.
 A number of these were created and widely distributed.
 IGM software was first developed on the Amiga, and then ported to MS-DOS.
 Some IGMs were written to allow a "cheating" style of game play, and others have presented bugs or loopholes to be exploited by players.
-The current maintainer of the LORD software, has introduced a scripting language called Lady in order to allow smoother development of game extensions.
+The current maintainer of the LORD software has introduced a scripting language called Lady in order to allow smoother development of game extensions.

 Wizardstone

-Wizardstone was planned to be a major IGM and the author was so enthusiastic about it, he convinced Robinson to advertise it by mentioning its two main characters in a forest event within the game itself.
+Wizardstone was planned to be a major IGM; the author was so enthusiastic about it that he convinced Robinson to advertise it by mentioning its two main characters in a forest event within the game itself.
 The IGM had a number of features that Robinson was impressed with, most notably its blackjack game.

-Though the IGM Wizardstone was never released it is, none-the-less, important to the history of the game, perhaps the most important LORD IGM because it is the only IGM mentioned in the game itself and it was the inspiration for the forest event character "Olivia" and was the source of the Blackjack event, thus impacting Lord games which don't even have IGMs installed.
+Though the IGM Wizardstone was never released it is nonetheless important to the history of the game, being the only IGM mentioned in the game itself, the inspiration for the "Olivia" forest event character, and the source of the Blackjack event.

-It was supposed to contain an ending to Olivia's story (which the games states will be continued in it).
-There was once talk of adding an ending to Olivia's story to the game, but nothing ever came of that.
+The IGM was supposed to contain an ending to Olivia's story, as stated in the game.
+There was once talk of adding an ending to Olivia's story to the game, but nothing ever came of it.